wa1tnr/ainsu-CamelForth-d51-usb/README.md

 # ainsu-CamelForth-d51-usb

-Boilerplate text from: CamelForth-SAMD51-SAMD21

-Present repository is new, 21 September 2018, and is a split from CamelForth-SAMD51-SAMD21.
+Present repository was new, 21 September 2018, and was a split from CamelForth-SAMD51-SAMD21.

 Has 'improvements' which is where the ainsu branding comes from.

-Remainder of this boilerplate text, README.md, is unedited after the copy over.

-With exception of date stamp at the very end. ;)

 # NEWS